roedl-dynamics/PW-Tool/README.md

 <h2>How to use </h2>

 1. create a folder with the .exe file and an INI file.
-2. The INI file must have the following structure -[Button01]
+2. The INI file must have the following structure:
+	- [Button01]
 	- Caption =
 	- PW =
 3. Now you can pin the exe file to the taskbar.